libbyh/libbyh.github.io/index.md

 # Work with Me

-I'm recruiting students to work with me at both UMSI and ICPSR.
+I'm recruiting __PhD students__ to work with me at both UMSI and ICPSR.
 Check out some of my research or other activities, and contact me if you're interested.

-Undergrads and master's students should already be enrolled at UM.

-PhD students will be admitted through the [School of Information](https://www.si.umich.edu/content/programs); applications are due December 1.
+PhD students will be admitted through the [School of Information](https://www.si.umich.edu/content/programs); applications are __[due December 1](https://www.si.umich.edu/academics/admissions/phd-application-requirements)__.
+I'm looking for 1-2 PhD students who are interested in
+* digital curation and data management, especially administrative and/or social media data
+* politics and social media, especially in the U.S. and/or the Global South

 # Get in Touch